The Soul Star ⭐️ The Planet of Algoritmo

 Within the meteorological grammar of Al-Futuro, Algotodo had woven a conditional tense.
 This allowed the Algorithmians to roam up into the clouds and from there to go wherever they wanted.
 They could go into something so deeply that it were as if they had entered a black hole.
 Or they could take flight from one distant galaxy to the next, without passport and without fear.
 All of these worlds were within Al-Futuro, wrapped and deeply layered with infractions that expanded and contracted, all according to the arcane calculations of Algotodo, the god of all algorithms.

 The Algorithmians roamed freely in this marvellous ether, without ever fearing that some fallen angel might hook them with its spear or drag them down to some boiling lake or icy dungeon.
 Yet in this the Algorithmians were naive.
 Because their afterlife was so perfectly constructed, it seemed more real than the Kraslika they came from.
-They believed that they had arrived at the end of history.
+Many of them even believed that they’d arrived at the end of history.
 They felt that everything that could once hurt them was now just a mirage, just an echo of the bad old days when they knew war and scarcity, enmity and rage.
 They were completely blind to the possibility of these things ever returning.
 They told themselves they had nothing to fear.
-They had within them the entire history of their cosmos, and felt that they had therefore learned all the lessons they needed to know.
+They had within them the entire history of their cosmos, and felt that they had learned all the lessons they needed to know.

 ⭐️